 Review and Rating of Contraband Bayou Golf Club at L’Auberge in Lake Charles Louisiana

 Contraband Bayou Golf Club at L’Auberge Casino Resort is a Tom Fazio design that opened for play in 2004.
-Over 400,000 cubic yards of dirt were moved to sculpture the course and more than 600 trees of 8 different varieties were planted, and the greens were redone with Champion Ultradrawf Bermuda in 2010.
+Over 400,000 cubic yards of dirt were moved to sculpture the course and more than 600 trees of 8 different varieties were planted.
 Fazio did an excellent job of leveraging the natural terrain and the bayou.

-Speaking of trouble – you need to stay clear of some of the water because there are alligators that don't liked to get bonked by your golf balls.
-In fact, on one of the holes next to an sign warning about alligators we saw a 10’ or so gator sunning itself and actually thought it was fake.
-So we drove over too it and when we were 5’ away it quickly scurried back to the water.
+Speaking of trouble – you need to stay clear of some of the water because there are alligators that don't like to get bonked by your golf balls.
+In fact, on one of the holes next to a sign warning about alligators, we saw a 10’ or so gator sunning itself and we actually thought it was fake.
+So we drove over too it in our cart and when we were 5’ away it quickly scurried back into the water.
 We also saw several flying fish that would come sailing out of the water and do a nice dive back into the water and then do it again – amazing, were they trying to avoid the alligator?

 The back nine is a little more challenging and fun from our perspective.
-You’ve got water on 6 holes and 25 bunkers to worry about, a couple risk reward opportunities, two dog legs, what seemed like more challenging greens, and some fun holes.
+You’ve got water on 6 holes and plenty of bunkers to worry about, a couple risk-reward opportunities, two dog legs, what seemed like more challenging greens, and some fun holes.
 For example:

-When we played in October the Contraband Bayou Golf Club fairways were in very good condition as was the rough.
+When we played in November the Contraband Bayou Golf Club fairways were in very good condition as was the rough, but they were very wet from recent rains.
 The majority of the fairways are wide and forgiving and the rough is generous but it varied from thin and playable to thick and challenging.
 Miss the rough and you’re in the Bayou or in a dense natural area and most likely lost.
 There are no homes on the course and the fairways are well maintained, manicured and landscaped.
-The magnificent L’Auburge Resort looms in the background on every hole and it’s like big brother watching over your golf game and waiting for you to come back and spend you golf game winnings in the Casino.
+The magnificent L’Auburge Resort looms in the background on every hole and it’s like big brother watching over your golf game and waiting for you to come back and spend your golf game winnings in the Casino.